evanwill/library_websites_scan/README.md

 # library_websites_scan

-This repository shares a small scan of library website platforms conducted in Jan 2020.
+This repository shares a small scan of library website platforms originally conducted in Jan 2020.
+The first release can be found at [doi:zenodo.3653184](http://doi.org/10.5281/zenodo.3653184) or [v1.0 release](https://github.com/evanwill/library_websites_scan/releases/tag/v1.0).

+The scan was repeated Sep 2025.

 ## Method